 The modular concept

 just plan it is a modular production scheduling software.
 It allows you to "configure" your easy and visual production scheduling experience by your own, and tailor "your" software to your needs.
 That way, you always just pay to us what you need and use.
-It all starts with the FREE plan.
 The smallest paid version is called STARTER.
 Once on the STARTER plan, you can add functional modules to enhance your production scheduling capabilities.

 The DETAILED TIMES module: what is in it?

 With the STARTER plan, you schedule each task with the total time it takes to complete it for one unit that you manufacture.
 We call it production time per unit, or runtime.
 This works for many customers.

 However, we also know cases in which you need to break-down this total time into more detailed time blocks.
 This is what the "schedule with detailed times" module brings you.
 Here you can differentiate:

 The overall time-span that it takes to complete a task is called runtime, and gets calculated as follows:

 Runtime = Set-up time + Production time per unit * quantity + tear-down time

 Set-up time, production tome per unit and tear-down time are pretty obvious.
 However, the DETAILED TIMES module provides you with a fourth time element: the transfer time.